AccumulateNetwork/accumulate/docs/protocol/Transactions.md

   - Write data to an ADI Data Account
   - Sponsored by an ADI Data Account
 - **Write Data To**
-  - Write data to an Lite Data Account
+  - Write data to a Lite Data Account
   - Sponsored by an ADI or Lite Token Account
 - **Issue Tokens**
   - Issue tokens to a token account (ADI or Lite)